Saturday 7 July – Sunday 16 September 2018

 As a potter and ceramic artist he has gained an international reputation, exhibiting extensively in the UK and abroad.
 His ceramic vessels are represented in many public collections including the Irish Contemporary Ceramics Collection at the Hunt Museum, Limerick; the National Museum of Ireland, Dublin; the Ulster Museum, Belfast; Potteries Museum, Stoke-on-Trent; Liverpool Museum; Cheltenham Museum; Castle Museum, Nottingham; Mashiko Ceramics Museum, Japan and Princeshof Ceramic Museum, the Netherlands.

 In 2016 he received the Janet Mansfield Memorial Award in recognition of his work with soda-fired porcelain.
 He currently works independently from his home studio in Mousehole and is resident potter at the Newlyn School of Art where he fires his gas kiln.

 Jack Doherty has done much to promote and raise the profile of contemporary ceramics through lecturing, writing, curating exhibitions and organising conferences. he is a fellow and former Chair of the Craft Potters Association of Great Britain and was a founder member and Chair of the organising committee of Ceramic Art London for twelve years.
 He has been guest editor and a consultant to Ceramic Review magazine.
 His book, Porcelain, was published in 2002 by A&C Black.
 Most recently Jack has enjoyed travelling to Japan, China and Taiwan where he was invited as artist in residence and showcased his work at the Mashiko Museum of Ceramic Art and Fuping Pottery Village, Xian.

-If you would like to enquire about any of the ceramics in Jack Doherty’s exhibition, please phone us on 01308 459511 or email us on firstname.lastname@example.org.
+Jack Doherty’s pots are shown below.
+If you would like a notification when we next have stock of his work please phone us on 01308 459511 or email us on firstname.lastname@example.org.